howardsolutions/fullstack-ts/README.md

 If our schema does not match the type that it’s supposed to satisfy, then TypeScript will be the one yelling at us.

+### What type complexity exists with Express query parameters?

+Query parameters can be a string, an array of strings, an object with key sets of strings, or undefined, which makes type validation complex

+## What benefits does using an API contract provide for frontend and backend development?

+An API contract enables type-safe client generation, automatic validation of requests and responses, ensures CONSISTENCY between frontend and backend, and reduces the likelihood of errors by providing shared type definitions and validation.

+## What is the purpose of Mock Service Worker (MSW) in API development?

+Mock Service Worker allows developers to stub out API responses based on the API contract when the backend is not yet complete.
+It can hijack network requests, generate fake API responses, and can be removed once the actual API is ready.

+## How can Zod schemas be generated from an OpenAPI specification?

+Using specific libraries, developers can generate Zod schemas directly from an OpenAPI specification.

+This process can automatically create type-safe schemas that match the API contract, reducing manual schema creation and potential errors

+## What are the advantages of generating API clients and schemas automatically?

+Automatically generated API clients and schemas provide more accuracy, reduce manual work, ensure type safety, minimize human error, and create consistent type definitions across frontend and backend development.